+The LCI subelement is formatted according to Figure 8-187 (LCI subelement format).

 802.11m editor: Change “Element ID” to “Subelement ID” and mark following fields as optional (as per figure below)

 802.11m editor: Presentation 14/32 also updates other fields in this figure; so the intent of the change indicated below is to keep all fields after “Length” marked as optional.